ankitbtanna/ankitbtanna/README.md

 - Demonstrate the application to wider audience in Accenture
 - Lead the effort to build a Desktop sync utility to save data for users
 - Increase usability of the application by adding offline mode where content can be accessed if user does not have internet.
 ----
-**Accenture Innovation Factory:** During my 5-year tenure at Accenture, I was part of innovation factory which worked with JavaScript SDKs and IoT devices.
+**Accenture Innovation Factory:** During my 5-year tenure at Accenture, I was part of innovation factory which worked with JavaScript SDKs and IoT devices like LEAP Motion, Myo Armband, Oculus Rift, Google Glass and RaspberryPi.
-- LEAP Motion
-- Myo Armband
-- Oculus Rift
-- Google Glass
-- Aurdino/RaspberryPi
 ----